 Draft revision of Recommendation ITU-R P.1144-12 Doc.
 3/49(Rev.1)

-Guide to the application of the propagation methods of Radiocommunication Study Group 3
+Guidelines for the application of numerical methods used in propagation methods of Radiocommunication Study Group 3

 This document proposes to remove Tables 1 and 2 which are now available on the Study Group 3 webpages.